- Human Rights Initiatives

 Seven & i Group offers a variety of educational activities and employee training with the aim of creating a corporate culture in which everyone respects the human rights of all customers, business partners, people in local communities, and colleagues, and in which people are aware of all types of discrimination and prejudices and do not discriminate against others or tolerate such behavior.

-For example, Ito-Yokado holds level-specific human rights awareness training when employees join the company and at other times, with training content matching job responsibilities.
-Employees come to recognize that human rights issues are an intricate part of everyday life, and the training includes specific examples as well as new developments and issues so that employees can apply what they learn to their daily activities.
-In the fiscal year ended February 28, 2018, a total of 106 training sessions were held, and a total of 2,523 employees underwent training.
-In order to further support training by Group companies, Seven & i Holdings used “Human Rights – Let’s Start by Learning,” a handbook published in February 2017, to raise employee awareness.
+For example, Ito-Yokado holds level-specific human rights awareness training when employees join the company or are assigned to a new store or local store, with training content matching job responsibilities.
+Employees come to recognize that human rights issues are easily happened in everyday life, and the training includes specific examples such as power harassment and sexual harassment as well as new developments and issues so that employees can apply what they learn to their daily activities.
+In the fiscal year ending February 28, 2022, training sessions for preventing harassment were held for 17 companies, and training sessions for mental health were held for 19 companies.

-To create a corporate culture in which each employee’s human rights are respected in accordance with the Corporate Action Guidelines, each year the Seven & i Group solicits proposals for human rights slogans from all employees, including part-time employees, and their family members.
-By coming up with slogans, employees are encouraged to think about human rights, which raises their awareness of human rights issues.
-The most excellent slogans submitted are published in the Group’s internal newsletter and on the intranet website, and are awarded prizes.
-The contest was held for the 27th time in the fiscal year ended February 28, 2018, and 73,873 proposals were received.
-This marks the second consecutive year that more than 70,000 proposals were received and this year’s number of proposals was the highest number in the history of the contest.
+To create a corporate culture in which each employee's human rights are respected in accordance with the Corporate Action Guidelines, each year the Seven & i Group solicits human rights slogans from all employees, including part-time employees, and their family members.
+In the process of coming up with human rights slogans, opportunities are created for employees to think about human rights, which raises their awareness of human rights issues.
+The most excellent slogans selected from among those submitted are announced to the employees through the Group's internal newsletter and on the intranet website, and are awarded prizes.
+The contest was held for the 31th time in the fiscal year ending February 28, 2022, and 24,079 slogans were received, marking yet another year with a large number of submissions.
+The slogans emphasized reconsidering the importance of human rights, touching on everything from personal feelings in one's daily life to musings from a broader perspective.

-Seven & i Group conducts an employee awareness survey targeting Seven & i Holdings as well as Group companies every second year to check that human rights are being respected.
-The survey includes questions asking people if they have seen or heard about harassment or discrimination in the workplace.
-The survey conducted in May 2017 targeted a total of approximately 45,000 employees working at 29 Group companies.
+Seven & i Group conducts an employee engagement survey targeting employees of Seven & i Holdings as well as Group companies.
+The survey includes questions asking people if they respect diversity or have seen or heard about problematic employee behavior in the workplace, and checks whether the human rights are respected in line with the Corporate Action Guidelines.
+The survey conducted in the fiscal year ending February 28, 2022, targeted approximately 73,000 employees working at 34 Group companies in Japan.
+The next survey is scheduled for the second half of FY2022.

-To ensure that business partners understand the Seven & i Holdings Business Partner Action Guidelines, Seven & i Group administers a self-check sheet for business partners that explains all of the specific requirements for compliance.
+To ensure that suppliers understand the Seven & i Holdings Business Partner Action Guidelines, Seven & i Group administers a self-check sheet for suppliers that explains all of the specific requirements for compliance.
 The self-check sheet contains 61 questions, including human rights-related questions.
 For example, the questions ask whether or not factory employees have access to consulting desks and whether or not the company requests that its own suppliers comply with the Seven & i Holdings Business Partner Action Guidelines.
-Responses are entered into a database, and the data are used in the process for determining whether to continue doing business with specific business partners.
+Responses are entered into a database, and the data are used in the process for determining whether to continue doing business with the suppliers.

-In addition, Seven & i Group conducts CSR audits of end manufacturing plants of the business partners who produce Seven Premium private brand products as well as Ito-Yokado’s overseas direct import suppliers.
-The audits ascertain their level of compliance with the Seven & i Holdings Business Partner Action Guidelines.
+In addition, Seven & i Group conducts CSR audits of end manufacturing factories of the suppliers who produce Seven Premium, group’s private brand products, as well as Ito-Yokado's overseas direct import suppliers.
+The audits ascertain their level of compliance with the Seven & i Group Business Partner Sustainability Action Guidelines.

-An outside audit agency conducts the audits in line with Seven & i Holdings’ original audit, which covers topics such as human rights and the work environment (16 categories and approximately 140 check items).
-This was prepared by making reference to sources such as the ISO 26000 standard, the Japanese Business Federation’s Charter of Corporate Behavior, and the OECD Guidelines for Multinational Enterprises.
-In the fiscal year ended February 28, 2018, CSR audits were conducted at 215 plants in 13 countries.
+A third-party organization conducts the audits in line with Seven & i Holdings' original audit, which covers topics such as human rights and the work environment (16 categories and 117 check items).
+This was prepared by making reference to sources such as the ISO 26000 standard, the Japanese Business Federation's Charter of Corporate Behavior, and the OECD Guidelines for Multinational Enterprises.
+In the fiscal year ending February 28, 2022, CSR audits were conducted at 357 factories in 10 countries.